MohammedShetaya/AR_Video_Streaming/README.md

 #### `CameraTextureMixer`:
 This script is responsible for creating a copy from the Rendered image from the camera and print this image to a `RenderTexture` which will be used in the `ARCameraSender` script.

+#### `WSClient`
+This script is sample script that holds all the logic for sending and receiving a messages between the Unity client and the Web Server.